DimaPdemler/cse15l-lab-reports/file2.md

 # File 2

-Welcome to the second page! note, the main webpage is on
+Welcome to the second page! note, the main webpage is on (wasn't sure which you wanted me to uplaod to gradescope)

   [main site](https://dimapdemler.github.io/cse15l-lab-reports)